Wishmaster01/slate/source/includes/_resourcedefns.md

 BIOS configuration settings vary with the server model and firmware version.
 The per-server settings are described with HpBios Attributes.
 A GET of the BIOS settings will include a combination of properties from "HpBios" and "HpBios Attributes".

 The BIOS settings are in two resources.
 One is the current settings and are read only.
 The second is the pending settings are are modifiable with PUT or PATCH.
 The pending settings are evaluated and applied upon system restart when UEFI POST runs.
 At this time the current settings are updated to reflect the changed configuration.
 The results of the last settings application are in the `SettingsResults` sub-object of the current settings.

+Full UEFI BIOS Configuration is available on Gen9 and later servers only.

 ### Resetting BIOS Setting to Default